 - Ingrown or discolored toenails.
-Ingrown toenails dig into the soft skin flanking them and increase the risk of infection, but our foot specialists can help.
-Discolored nails are a sign of fungal infection and need professional treatment.
+Ingrown toenails dig into the soft skin flanking them and increase the risk of infection.
+Do not try to ride these out or treat at home—call us right away.

 - Skin issues.
 Keep your feet from becoming too dry, which can ultimately lead to fissures and cracking.
 Itching and redness are possible signs of infection and need to be treated right away.
 Blue or black coloration are indications of circulation issues and you must seek emergency care immediately.

 When in doubt, call us.
 The risk of developing a dangerous infection is far too great to take chances on your foot health.

 Other ways you can help keep your feet healthy include:

 - Carefully monitoring and managing your blood sugar levels.
 The better you control your condition, the better off your feet will be.

 - Avoiding barefoot walking (even indoors).
 Protecting your feet is extremely important if you have diabetes.
 We provide a wide variety of diabetic shoes, and even sandals and slippers, that are comfortable, protective, and stylish.

 - Maintaining good hygiene.
 Wash feet every day with warm water and mild soap, then dry thoroughly and moisturize.

 - Kicking your nicotine habit (or never starting one).
 Smoking constricts blood vessels, which only compounds the effects of diabetes and increases your risk of complications all the more.